 Ms. Liske is also the parent of a remarkable child with Autism and is the author of the book In the Eye of the Hurricane: Finding Peace within the Storm of Autism.

 In response to her own son´s diagnosis of autism in 2002 and the lack of services available in rural Appalachia Kentucky where they lived at the time, Ms. Liske designed and implemented an intensive, integrated, ABA home program for her son.

-Today, at 15 years old, Ben Liske is a college-bound senior at the University School of Nashville, and a National Merit Scholar Finalist with a full merit scholarship to attend Trinity College in Hartford, CT in Fall 2016, with a double major in computer/electrical engineering.
-Ben is also a Davidson National Young Scholar, a lifelong member of American Mensa Society, an accomplished mathematician, artist and musician.
+Today, at 16 years old, Ben Liske is a college freshman and Presidential Scholar at Trinity College in Hartford, CT, with a double major in computer science and mathematics.
+Ben was a National Merit Scholar Finalist, a Davidson National Young Scholar, a lifelong member of American Mensa Society, an accomplished mathematician, artist and musician.
 Ben served as the poster child for the 2006 Autism Society of America “Voice of Autism” ad campaign.
 In 2009, Ben was featured in an Autism Self-Advocacy Network public service announcement funded by The Dan Marino Foundation which aired on national television networks.
 Most recently, Ben and family were featured in the documentary “Autism in America” which is currently on film festival tour.